cgtrout/MSFS-PyScriptManager/readme.md

  - Note: at moment the Mobiflight functionality of some scripts may not be working correctly (such as fenix_disable_efb.py).
 As of yet the Python library has not been updated for MSFS 2024.
  - custom_status_bar.py - works as expected except that MSFS 2024 currently does not report the sim time correctly meaning that the sim time reported on the panel is incorrect. (it reports sim time as real world time).
 I believe this has been marked as a bug and should eventually be fixed by Asobo.
  - The other scripts should all still work the same as before.
- - The community addon for the print-out toolbar works with no modifications for 2024 - the script has been updated for the automated installation although note that it hasn't been tested for those with a Microsoft store installation.
+ - The community addon for the print-out toolbar works with no modifications for 2024 - the installation script has been updated for the automated installation although note that it hasn't been tested for those with a Microsoft store installation.

 # Download
 - [Download MSFS-PyScriptManager(Release Page)](https://github.com/cgtrout/MSFS-PyScriptManager/releases/)